April 8, 2013

 The staff requirements for a catering service and a restaurant differ greatly.
 A typical restaurant needs a host, multiple servers, cooks, and a manager in order to run smoothly.
 The very random nature of a restaurant means that you’re never quite sure exactly how many people will walk through the door, and in a world where online reviews and public perception can literally make or break your business, it’s better to be overstaffed than under deliver.
 Because of this the expense to a restaurant is greater than the catering service.
 Since a caterer always knows how many people they’ll serve, they’re able to plan in advance and only have the required number of staff members on hand.
 This gives them another advantage over restaurants.

 Although restaurants and catering services don’t typically compete for the same customer base, one thing is clear; it can take more money to run a restaurant.
 Extra expenses like preserving food longer, offering a broader menu, kitchen energy consumption, equipment wear and tear, and staff pay all take a greater toll on a restaurant’s bottom line than they do on a caterer’s.
 Add on top of that the extra headache and long hours restaurant owners undertake and you’ll soon find that the running a restaurant is a huge expense both financially and physically.

 Trisha Jefford, is a self-proclaimed foodie and wine enthusiast who loves scouring the net for new ideas and trends in food creation and presentation.
-She currently writes and blogs for the website EZ Cater a site that specializes in helping you find local catering or the perfect corporate caterer.

 Small Food Buiness welcomes Guest Posts that are relevant to the specialty food business industry.
 To inquire about submitting a Guest Post please email info (at) smallfoodbiz (dot) com.